 Thanks to our Information Technology team in providing editorial assistance, comments, and constructive criticism in the preparation of this plan.
+Special thanks to Zane Kinney for producing new graphics and diagrams.

-Many thanks to all the departments who afforded me the time to meet and brainstorm all the objectives in this plan.
+Many thanks to all the departments who took the time to meet and brainstorm all the objectives in this plan.
 I would also like to thank all the regular participants at the monthly GIS Users Group held here at the county for your ideas and patience as we continue to improve our GIS system.